 To date, no Apple-based POS system has been hacked.
 To maintain its unsurpassed security measures, Apple has strict requirements.
 To read about Sandbox and Apple’s three-part security certification for any application, visit this link.

 Apple’s iOS is renowned for having an iron-clad security system that prevents hacking and malware invasions.
-As computer-security specialist Brian Krebs noted in the Washington Post, “An investigative series I’ve been writing about organized cybercrime gangs stealing millions of dollars from small to mid-sized businesses has generated more than a few responses from business owners who were concerned about how best to protect themselves from this type of fraud.
+As computer-security specialist Brian Krebs noted in the Washington Post, “An investigative series I’ve been writing about organized cyber crime gangs stealing millions of dollars from small to mid-sized businesses have generated more than a few responses from business owners who were concerned about how best to protect themselves from this type of fraud.
 The simplest, most cost-effective answer I know of?
 Don’t use Microsoft Windows when accessing your bank account online.”

 An iPad-based point-of-sale system is not just easy to use at your restaurant, but it’s also an incomparable way to protect your business from cyber theft.

 Restaurants are increasingly targeted by identity thieves and hackers because POS systems and security practices are as diverse as the restaurant industry itself.
 There are huge disparities between restaurants with airtight security practices and those with lax or non-existent protocols.